 By Derek Broman, CEO of Discount Enterprises LLC.

-Derek Broman is CEO of Discount Enterprises LLC.
+Derek Broman is the CEO of Discount Enterprises LLC.